sjhuang26/thinking-system/README.md

   - Does this make the training more robust?
 I don't know.

 ### Advantage 3: The exercise is far more than a "detail mindfulness habit"

-Does our exercise go beyond merely creating a marginal chance of a "random quiz" to get the brain to pay attention?
-Yes; The exercise as a whole is a massive **signal booster** of attention/reward/punishment.

 - As discussed earlier, the INCORRECT cue is like **anti-attention**.
   - Attention is moved between two points (which make a straight line!).